open-degu/degu-micropython-samples/README.md

 What is Degu?
 --------

 Degu is an open-source sensor device platform based on a low-power MCU and the Grove sensors connection interfaces.
-Degu can connect gateway by Openthread stacks and it on Zephyr OS.
-For programing user specific behaviour, it impremented micropython interpreter for execute user application.
+Degu runs on Zephyr OS and can connect to the Degu gateway by Openthread stacks.
+Besides, Degu has the MicroPython interpreter that allows you to make your application.

 * More informations about Degu, visit degu web site(https://open-degu.com/)